 Best Spray: Herbivore Botanicals After Sun Soothing Aloe Mist

 Okay, so this Herbivore Botanicals product isn't technically an after-sun lotion, but it's just as effective.
-It has aloe, mint, and peppermint to cool and alleviate inflamed skin.
+It has aloe, mint, and peppermint to cool and alleviate inflamed skin, according to the brand.
 It's one of those skincare products that we basically hoard throughout the summer season to use on both our faces and bodies.

 Best Hydrating: Bioderma Photoderm After-Sun